-Capitol established the Critical Infrastructures and Cyber Protection Center (CICPC) to address the technical and managerial needs of the nation's professional workforce in the areas of critical infrastructure protection and homeland security.
-The CICPC delivers professional training to the homeland security workforce, as well as facilitating employment connections between our talented students and the federal agencies and industry contractors that hire them.
-CICPC programs and services specifically target the needs of individuals employed in fields responsible for securing what many take for granted - the American way of life.
+Capitol established the Center of Cybersecurity Research and Analysis (CCRA) to address the needs of the nation's professional workforce in the areas of critical infrastructure protection and homeland security.
+The CCRA delivers professional training to the homeland security workforce, as well as facilitates employment connections between our talented students and the federal agencies and industry contractors that hire them.

-From technical training in areas such as Computer Forensics and SCADA protection to managerial areas such as project management and supply chain management, Capitol provides customized programs featuring dedicated faculty who bring years of experience with theory and concepts.
-Our programs can be delivered at the customer site, on campus, and/or via our synchronous distance-learning platform.
+From technical training in areas such as computer forensics and SCADA protection to managerial areas such as project management and supply chain management, Capitol provides customized programs featuring dedicated faculty who bring years of experience with theory and concepts.
+Capitol's programs can be delivered at the customer site, on campus, and/or via our distance-learning platform.